Fire Emblem Warriors: Three Hopes: Synopsis

-Synopsis
+Setting and characters

+Fire Emblem Warriors: Three Hopes takes place in the land of Fódlan, the setting of Fire Emblem: Three Houses (2019).
+Fódlan is divided between three nations; the Adrestian Empire, the Holy Kingdom of Faerghus, and the Leicester Alliance.
+A central location is the Garreg Mach Monastery, where the Officers Academy is based that the main characters attend.
+The storyline is based around a divergence in events during the early story of Three Houses, leading Fódlan down an alternate history.
+Based on an early choice of alliance, the game splits into three narrative paths: "Scarlet Blaze", "Azure Gleam" and "Golden Wildfire".

+The main character is a mercenary, named Shez by default, who can be a man or a woman; during the events of the story they come into contact with the three other main characters, heirs to the nations of Fódlan.
+These are Edelgard von Hresvelg, imperial princess of Adrestia; Dimitri Alexandre Blaiddyd, heir to the Kingdom of Faerghus; and Claude von Riegan, heir to the Leicester Alliance's controlling family.
+During the story Shez receives guidance from Arval, a being who seems to live within their mind.
+Byleth, known as a notorious mercenary in their own right and dubbed the "Ashen Demon", acts as a recurring antagonist.
+The wider cast includes established companions of the three rulers, characters from the Cindered Shadows downloadable content of Three Houses, and characters exclusive to Three Hopes.

+Plot

-The mercenary Shez is defeated in battle by the Ashen Demon Byleth, vessel of the progenitor god Sothis, and their father Jeralt; Shez only survives due to the intervention of a mysterious being named Arval and swears revenge.
-Six months later, Shez rescues three nobles from a bandit attack: Edelgard von Hresvelg, princess of the Adrestian Empire, Dimitri Alexandre Blaiddyd, prince of the Holy Kingdom of Faerghus, and Claude von Riegan, heir to the leading house of the Leicester Alliance.
+While on a job Shez is defeated in battle by Byleth, vessel of the progenitor god Sothis, and their father Jeralt; Shez only survives due to the intervention of the mysterious being Arval and swears revenge.
+Six months later, Shez rescues three nobles from a bandit attack: Edelgard, Dimitri and Claude.
 As a reward, Archbishop Rhea of the Church of Seiros allows Shez to enroll in the Officer's Academy, an elite military academy for Fódlan's brightest students.
 Shez and their classmates rescue Monica von Ochs, a former student who was abducted by "Those Who Slither in the Dark", a fanatical cult that seeks to conquer Fódlan.
 Afterward, the three lords are forced to depart the Academy when crises strike their respective homelands.
 Edelgard launches a coup to overthrow Thales, the leader of Those Who Slither in the Dark who has taken effective control of the Empire; Dimitri suppresses a coup launched by his uncle and regent Rufus; and Claude defends Leicester's eastern border from an invasion by Shahid, an avaricious prince of the eastern kingdom of Almyra and Claude's half-brother.
 Shez accompanies their chosen lord and remains in their service for the next two years.
 All three lords are made the leaders of their respective countries.
 Two years later, Edelgard declares war on the Church of Seiros, believing it to be corrupt.